fengxia41103/myblog/content/thoughts/nagasaki.md

-Talking about 西游记， this is what brought me to write this article &larr; Noah and I were riding back from Reader's Corner (btw, I picked up a book, Russel's [why I am not a Christian], flipped through a few pages while waiting for our take out yesterday, very interesting!), I think we were discussing what to eat, and he said he was not hungry.
+Talking about 西游记， this is what brought me to write this article &larr; Noah and I were riding back from Reader's Corner (btw, I picked up a book, Russel's [why I am not a Christian][1], flipped through a few pages while waiting for our take out yesterday, very interesting!), I think we were discussing what to eat, and he said he was not hungry.